xmonader/xmonader.github.io/_posts/2018-12-06-nim-good-ok-hard.markdown

 expression: createThread(t, p, addr(cancelChan))
 {% endhighlight %}
-While the error is clear I just had hard time reading it
+While the error is clear I just had a hard time reading it

 ## The Hard

-These are the pain points I faced
+I really considered switching to language with a more mature ecosystem for these points (multiple times)

 ### Static linking
 Nim promises `Produces dependency-free binaries` as stated on its website, but getting a static linked binary is hard, and undocumented process while it was one of the cases I hoped to use Nim for.

-I managed to statically build with PCRE and SSL [with lots of help from the community](https://github.com/kaushalmodi/hello_musl).
+I managed to statically link with PCRE and SSL [with lots of help from the community](https://github.com/kaushalmodi/hello_musl).

 ### Dynamic linking
 Building on Mac OSX with SSL is no fun, specially when your SSL isn't 1.1 [I managed to do with lots of help from the community]